gleam-lang/website/_posts/2025-03-08-hello-echo-hello-git.md

 ## Echo debug printing

-There are debuggers you can use with with Gleam, however the most popular ways to understand the runtime behaviour of a Gleam program is through writing tests and through print debugging.
+There are debuggers you can use with Gleam, however the most popular ways to understand the runtime behaviour of a Gleam program is through writing tests and through print debugging.

-The standard library function `io.debug` is mostly commonly used for print debugging.
+The standard library function `io.debug` is most commonly used for print debugging.
 It takes a value of any type, uses target specific runtime reflection to turn it into a string of Gleam syntax, and then prints it to standard-error.
 This works well, but there are some ways in which this function